Logiqx/wsw-results/docs/tech/diagnostics.md

 There are 3 classes of message written to the console:

-- "INFO" messages are shown for the **current year** by default.
-They can be enabled for previous years in config/app.json.
+- "INFO" messages are shown for the current year by default.
+They can be enabled for previous years in the app configuration.
-- "WARNING "messages are shown for the **all years** by default.
-They can be disabled for previous years in config/app.json.
+- "WARNING "messages are shown for the all years by default.
+They can be disabled for previous years in the app configuration.
 - "ERROR" messages will only be output in the event of a critical failure, usually accompanied by a stack trace to aid diagnostics.